Consulting available for sustainable building, sustainable energy, project management or just finding your way to a sustainable life.

 Where should I stay?

 There are a couple small cabins (straw bale and otherwise) at Blue Rock Station that can be rented during the workshop.
-Also, camping is available on site for a small fee.
-We also have a couple extra tents available if you are traveling light.
+Also, camping is available on site free of charge.
+There is also a solar shower available.
+We have a couple extra tents available if you are traveling light and cannot bring your own.
 Contact Annie at 740-674-4300 to sort out your accommodations.
-Especially during the 7-day workshops, we find most folks end up staying at Blue Rock Station as the entire event becomes quite social (with campfires and discussions well into the evening).
+Especially during the longer workshops, we find most folks end up staying at Blue Rock Station as the entire event becomes quite social (with campfires and discussions well into the evening).

 There are several off-site options as well, ranging from rough camping all the way up to first class Bed & Breakfast accommodations (and of course many travel hotels within a half hour).
 We recommend that you check out the lodging options in the Blue Rock Region.
 There is a wonderful state park (Blue Rock State Park) with cabins and camping only minutes away.
 Give us a call.
 We will be happy to help you find the ideal place to stay.